Mayan Language Institute: K’iche’ Maya and Kaqchikel Maya

 Application and Enrollment

 A $50 application fee is required.
-Applications are due March 31, 2014.
+Applications are due March 31, 2015.
 Enrollment is limited, so students should apply early.
-Download application here.
+If you plan to apply for a FLAS Fellowship, please remember that the FLAS application is due February 20, 2015.
+Click here for more information and for application forms

 Offered in Partnership From